 The earth is the source of all radon gas in our atmosphere.
 Since radium and uranium concentrations vary throughout the earth's crust, radon concentrations will also vary in a geographic area.
 The amount of radon gas that escapes into the atmosphere is dependent on the depth at which it is formed and the permeability of the surrounding earth.
 Radon formed in the top 10 meters of soil and rock provides the largest component of radon entering the atmosphere.
 Because they are metallic particulates, radon daughters formed in the soil will not escape.

 The second most important contributor to atmospheric radon is from groundwater.
 Underground radon is carried in groundwater and when this groundwater surfaces most of the radon is released to the atmosphere.

 Other sources of atmospheric radon are very small contributors and are largely due to human activities.
 For example, there are radium-rich industrial by-products spread upon the earth, and sometimes construction materials are produced from raw materials that contain uranium or radium.

 Worldwide, over 2.5 billion curies of radon are emitted annually into the atmosphere.
 Atmospheric dilution results in a typical outdoor level of between 0.2 and 0.7 picocuries per liter (pCi/l).
 However, wide variations do exist.

-(The above information was taken from the Introduction to INDOOR RADON IN MICHIGAN: Residential Survey Summary Report, EQC 1625 (8/97).
-To request a copy of this report, call the DEQ Indoor Radon Program at 800-RADON GAS/800-723-6642, or 517-327-2618.)
+The above information was taken from the Introduction to Indoor Radon in Michigan: Residential Survey Summary Report, EQC 1625 (8/97).
+To request a copy of this report, please call the radon hotline at 800-RADON GAS (800-723-6642).